Radford-Brockwell/ThermAL/README.md

 - `sliding_window.xlsx`
 - `sliding_window_with_foldx.png`

-All outputs are written into per‑job directories named after each input sequence.
+All outputs are written into per-job directories named after each input sequence.

 ---